List of active ships of the Korean People's Navy: Submarines

+Destroyers

-Frigates & Corvettes
+Frigates and corvettes

 Note: Satellite images from 2007 indicate that the empty hull of a Krivak-class frigate was purchased by North Korea around 2003.
 The ship was likely bought from a Russian scrap dealer, lacking any weapons or radar upon purchase.
 While it was assumed that North Korea purchased the hull for scrap metal, it remains in its original state for nearly five years, and has been transported from Wonsan to Nampo Harbor.